JordanSpencerWu/old-website/_posts/blog/2016/2016-11-27-so-you-think-you-know-javascript.md

 ##### What Is This?

 The `this` keyword is binded at runtime and depends on how it is invoked.
+Every time you create a function, JavaScript will create a `this` context and the global `this` context is the window object.
 When an object invokes a function with the keyword `this`, the `this` will be the object that invoked the function.
-It is common to use `call`, `apply` and `bind` to bind the `this` variable to the correct scope.
-The `call` and `apply` are similar, the only difference is that one takes in arguments parameter list and the other takes in an array of arguments, they can be used to borrow functions.
-The `bind` function can be used to currying or part application which allows constructing functions that allows partial application of a function's arguments.
+It is common to use `call`, `apply` and `bind` to bind the `this` variable to the correct context.
+The `call` and `apply` are similar, the only difference is that one takes in arguments parameter list and the other takes in an array of arguments, they can be used to invoke borrowed functions.
+The `bind` function can be used to currying or part application which allows constructing functions that allows partial application of a function's arguments and to bind the `this` to the correct context.
 In ES6 the arrow function feature will lexical scope the `this` keyword for you.

 {% highlight javascript %}
   // -----------------------